By VibeIncome, an online business expert with 8+ years of experience.

 Starting Small: How to Begin Outsourcing (Without Getting Overwhelmed)

-Here are some steps I use when getting started:
+Here are some steps you can use to get started:

-• Define Clear Instructions: The more detailed your instructions, the smoother the hand-off.
+- Define Clear Instructions: The more detailed your instructions, the smoother the hand-off.
 Screenshots, written guides, and step-by-step checklists work well.
+Decide whether that task can be better and more affordably taken care of by AI or another human – some tasks really do require a personal touch but many can actually be automated with little cost.

 Keep things straightforward to start; there’s no need to outsource your whole workflow from day one.
 Small wins build your confidence and help you spot new opportunities to delegate.